 Choi, T.; Jung, H.; Lee, C. W.; Mun, K. Y.; Kim, S. H.; Park, J.; Kim, H. Growth characteristics of graphene synthesized via chemical vapor deposition using carbon tetrabromide precursor.
 Appl.
 Surf.
 Sci.
 2015, 343, 128-132.

 Harmful if swallowed.
+Harmful in contact with skin.
+Harmful if inhaled.
 Causes skin irritation.
-Causes serious eye damage.
+Causes serious eye irritation.
 May cause respiratory irritation.